Siliguri: Modern history

+Siliguri was a small agricultural village in the Kingdom of Sikkim.
+It was captured by the Kingdom of Nepal in 1788, after which Kirati and Lepchas came to settle in this region.

 At that time a river port on Mahananda, South of Siliguri in Phansidewa had an important role in having trade bond with Malda, Bengal and Bihar.
 This riverine trade line was thus used by the Bhutanese and Sikkimese to bring goods into their mainland.